Mattias1/ddd-draughts/QueryBuilder-README.md

 SQL Query builder
 ==================
-A lightweight querybuilder for my database interactions.
+A lightweight querybuilder for my database interactions, using Dapper internally.

-Since Linq to SQL is no longer supported and something like NHibernate or Entity framework is way overkill all that's left are some simple query builders or wrappers around Dapper.
+Since Linq to SQL is no longer supported and something like NHibernate or Entity framework is way overkill all that's left are some simple query builders / wrappers around Dapper.
-So naturally I decided to add another query builder to the pile ;)
+I didn't find any I liked, so naturally I decided to make my own ;)

 Examples
 ---------